nickelnine37/sportfolios-server/README.md

-# Sportfolios-alpha-server
+# SportFolios Server

-This repository contains the code and configuration file to run the alpha server.
-The server consists of a single VM, holding four docker containers.
+This repository contains the code and configuration file to run the primary server.
+This consists of a machine, running four docker containers.
 They are

 ### 1. An NGINX web server and reverse proxy